 With a limited time in the capital, and initially intimidated by Delhi's unique form of driving etiquette and violent demonstrations which had closed parts of the Delhi metro, we decided to hire a driver for the day.
 Not exactly intrepid travellers living on the edge, but arguably a complete necessity - especially considering Delhi was decidedly cold with a foggy haze hanging over the city.
-'Raj' was assigned to us for eight hours, or two hundred kilometres - whichever was the greater, for the princely sum of £45.
+Raj was assigned to us for eight hours, or two hundred kilometres - whichever was the greater, for the princely sum of £45.
 We simply told him where we wanted to go, and he took us, waiting in the car whilst we checked off the most obligatory sights on the tourist trail.
 The list of things we wanted to see with our own eyes was, indeed, long but, thanks to Raj, we covered all of Delhi's sights in no time - and without freezing our socks off (I was already wearing two pairs), spending too much time in the open air breathing in the Delhi smog and having to contend with hawkers.
-We explored the obligatory Red Fort, whose red walls stretched into the fog on the day we were there.
-The iconic Lotus Temple, with its white stone petals opening skyward, was a real treat - and absolutely rammed with tourists - mostly from other Asian countries.
-The Chatterpur Hindu temple was unlike anything I've seen architecturally before, and was on my must-see list.
-Opposite to which was a gigantic statue of one of the many Hindu gods.
-This was on a similar gigantic scale as the Hindu statue at Karol Bagh, which soars above a rail-track on stilts curving around the statue at chest height making it quite a unique sight to behold.
-The Qtub Minar was also rather stunning in its unusualness.
+We explored the obligatory Red Fort, whose red walls stretched into the fog), the iconic Lotus Temple, with its white stone petals opening skyward, the Chatterpur Hindu temple, unlike anything I've seen architecturally before with its gigantic Hindu gods and the Qtub Minar.